TheOdinProject/curriculum/javascript/react-js/react-testing-part-one.md

 Snapshots might seem the best thing that has happened to us while testing thus far.
 But we are forced to wonder, _what_ exactly are we testing?
 What's being validated?
 If a snapshot passes, what does it convey about the correctness of the component?

 <span id="disadvantage-snapshot-tests">Snapshot tests may cause false positives.
 Since we cannot ascertain the validity of the component from a snapshot test, a bug might go undetected.
-Over-reliance on snapshots can make developers more confident about their code than they should be.
+Over-reliance on snapshots can make developers more confident about their code than they should be.</span>

 The other issue with snapshots is false negatives.
 Even the most insignificant of changes compel the test to fail.
 Fixing punctuation?
 Snapshot will fail.
 Replacing an HTML tag to a more semantic one?
 Snapshot will fail.
-This might cause us to lose our confidence in the test suite altogether.</span> Snapshots aren't inherently bad; they do serve a purpose.
+This might cause us to lose our confidence in the test suite altogether.
+Snapshots aren't inherently bad; they do serve a purpose.
 But it's beneficial to understand when to snapshot, and when not to snapshot.

 ### Assignment